Mentors

 “Magnificent,” Frenchy applauded.
 “Bravo Papa!”

 “Dad called it the ‘Ossiwope’.
-It was a local Indian name he liked.
-His “ship” was tiny and tippy and a thing of beauty - and the best thing in the world - just like this little boat of yours.”
+It was a local Indian name he liked…or made up.
+His ‘ship’ was tiny and tippy and a thing of beauty - and the best thing in the world - just like this little boat of yours.”

-“This ‘little boat’, as you call it, is La ‘Jolie Fille’, named after the most beautiful lady I’ve ever seen.
-She lives around here, and she is a woman that would never take a second look at me, and who could blame her.”
-Frenchy shook his battered head back and forth, like he was wounded.
-“I’m sure she already regrets the first look she had of me, I’m sure.”
+“This ‘little boat’, as you call it, is La ‘Jolie Fille’, named after the most beautiful lady I’ve ever seen, or met.
+She lives around here, and she is a woman that would never take a second look at someone like me, and who could blame her.”
+Frenchy shook his battered head back and forth, like he was wounded – in pain.
+“I’m sure she regretted the first look she had of me, and she’s made sure it was the last look she would ever have of me.”

 “I think your ‘Wopolossee’ really meant the Great Dad” Frenchy poked Jay’s shoulder and pointed at the other shore as they approached.